tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td colspan=2>

-It is undesirable for the human reader to be uncertain which of several interpretations, all reasonable, of a pipeline is correct.
+It is undesirable for the human reader to be uncertain which of multiple interpretations of a pipeline – all which are reasonable – is correct.
 It is both a distracting incidental cognitive burden and a potential source of developer error.
 [The Zen of Python][PEP 20] famously says, “Explicit is better than implicit,” for reasons such as these.
 And it is for these reasons that this proposal makes the unclear pipelines above [early errors][].

 <tr>